omni-us/reconplogger/README.rst

 An important note is that after configuring the logger, the code should not modify the logger configuration.
-For example, the logging level should not be modified, or only modified by providing a non-default option.
+For example, the logging level should not be modified.
 Adding an additional handler to the logger is not a problem.
-This could be desired for example to also log to a file.
+This could be desired for example to additionally log to a file.

 In the helm `values.yaml` file of the microservice, the default values for the environment variables should be set as:

 .. code-block:: yaml

-    LOGGER_CFG: reconplogger_default_cfg
+    LOGGER_CFG:
     LOGGER_NAME: json_logger
+    LOGGER_LEVEL: DEBUG

 With the :code:`json_logger` logger, the format of the logs should look something like the following::